arcus-azure/arcus.messaging/docs/preview/02-Features/02-message-handling/03-event-hubs.md

 ## Message handler example
 Here is an example of a message handler that expects messages of type `SensorReading`:

+> ⚡ You can use the same message handlers in an a .NET Worker message pump and an Azure Functions scenario.

 ```csharp
 using Arcus.Messaging.Abstractions;
 using Arcus.Messaging.Pumps.EventHubs;